 San Francisco versus Seattle.
-A war for the division.
-At 5:20 PM, on December 29th, 2019, CenturyLink Field will be the battlefield for the NFC West crown, with the winner locking up the #1 seed in the NFC as well as home-field advantage throughout the playoffs.
+War for the division.
+At 5:20 PM, on December 29th, 2019, CenturyLink Field will be the battlefield for the NFC West crown, with the winner locking up the #1 seed in the NFC as well as a home-field advantage throughout the playoffs.
 There is no better way to end this decade than with one of the fiercest rivalries of the 2010s deciding the fate of two historic franchises.
 Here’s what each team needs to do in order to effectively close out the regular season.

 San Francisco- Offense

 The first and arguably most important thing San Francisco needs to do on offense is to run the ball.
 Kyle Shanahan needs to win the line of scrimmage against a Seattle front led by Jadeveon Clowney, who destroyed San Francisco’s offense the previous matchup.
 Even though the Seattle defense is not at their best, Shanahan cannot gameplan away from the run.